Homestead Poultry

 #8.
 A Chicken’s Christmas

 Typically Christmas is thought of as a time of giving, and giving gifts can often make you feel happy and grateful.
 I love giving gifts at Christmas time, and I make sure to never forget my chickens!
 Making something for your flock as a Christmas gift can be quite simple and easy.
 Every year I always pop a batch of popcorn as a ‘gift’ for my flock.
-One year I sewed nesting box curtains for the nesting boxes and gave it to my flock as a ‘gift’.
+One year I sewed nesting box curtains for the nesting boxes and used it as a ‘gift’.
 Really, any improvements to the coop/enclosure or special treat can count as a gift, chickens aren’t too picky!

 Christmas Chicken Therapy